What can I do about my speed?

 Make sure you have the right connection for your home

-If you've got a full house of internet users, or even just a couple of particularly data-hungry occupants, you might be overloading your connection.
-Ultra Fast Fibre or Ultra Fast Cable Broadband could be worth looking into.
-Its lightning fast speed allows more people to stream, download and game at the same time.
+If you’ve got a full house of internet users, or even just a couple of particularly data-hungry occupants, you might be overloading your connection.
+Ultra Fast Fibre or Ultra Fast Cable Broadband are worth looking into.
+The lightning fast speed allows more people to stream, download and game at the same time.

-To check if you can get Fibre or Cable in your area, visit: https://www.vodafone.co.nz/broadband/internet-plans/
+To check if you can get Fibre or Cable in your area, use our address check.

 Try adding Wi-Fi Access points

-If you’re internet is slower in certain areas of the house, look into Wi-Fi Access points (APs), which boost Wi-Fi signal where it is weak or non-existent.
+If your internet is slower in certain areas of the house, look into Wi-Fi Access points (APs), which boost Wi-Fi signal where it is weak or non-existent.

 For best performance, look for APs with:

 These can be purchased from your local tech store.
 Consider our Mesh Wi-Fi system.